denko-rb/denko-piboard/README.md

 Select "Interfacing Options" from the menu and enable as needed.
 More info in the [Features](#features) section.

 #### pigpiod
 The `pigpio` C library includes `pigpiod`, which runs in the background as root, providing GPIO access.
 Ruby scripts won't work if it isn't running.
 You should only need to start it once per boot.
-You can script it to start automatically, or start it manually with:
+You can make it start automatically, or start it manually with:
 ```shell
 sudo pigpiod -s 10
 ```